 Marguerite Lederman Mishkin papers

-The papers consist of documents and photographs relating to Marguerite and Annette Lederman [donor] and her sister and their experiences during the time period of the Holocaust.
+The papers consist of documents and photographs relating to Marguerite and Annette Lederman and their family's experiences during the time period of the Holocaust.

 - Credit Line

 - United States Holocaust Memorial Museum Collection, Gift of Marguerite Lederman Mishkin

 This page: https://collections.ushmm.org/search/catalog/irn512787

 Also in Marguerite Lederman Mishkin collection

 The collection consists of documents, photographs, and objects relating to Marguerite and Annette Lederman [donor and her sister] and their experiences as hidden children in Belgium during the Holocaust.